zowe/docs-site/docs/user-guide/systemrequirements-zos.md

 - Node.js v14.x (except v14.17.2), or v16.x

   Node is not included with z/OS so must be installed separately.
-To install Node.js on z/OS, follow the instructions in [Installing Node.js on z/OS](install-nodejs-zos.md).
+To install Node.js on z/OS, follow the instructions in [Addressing Node.js requirements](install-nodejs-zos.md).

   **Note:** If you are a software vendor building extensions for Zowe, when using Node.js v14.x or later, it is highly recommended that plug-ins used are tagged.
 For more information, see [Tagging on z/OS](../extend/extend-desktop/mvd-buildingplugins.md#tagging-plugin-files-on-z-os).